-If you have a divorce matter that involves post separation support in Wake County, North Carolina, Attorney Jaime Williams can represent you during the process.
+If you have a divorce matter that involves post separation support in Wake County, North Carolina, Attorney David Schiller can represent you during the process.

 Post separation support is essentially temporary alimony.
 Post separation support is designed to sustain the economically dependent spouse through the one year separation period before the parties can file a claim for absolute divorce and until the Court has heard the parties’ claims for property division (equitable distribution) of the property and alimony.
 An award of post separation support automatically stops when the court awards permanent alimony.